Colin McKay

-Colin McKay (born August 29, 1975) is a Canadian professional skateboarder who is widely recognized for his involvement with the original Plan B Skateboards "superteam" (bunch of OG's) as well as the subsequent relaunch of the brand in 2005.
+Colin McKay (born August 29, 1975) is a Canadian professional skateboarder who is widely recognized for his involvement with the original Plan B Skateboards "superteam" as well as the subsequent relaunch of the brand in 2005.

 Early life

-McKay was born in Saskatoon, Saskatchewan, Canada, and was raised in North Vancouver, British Columbia, Canada.
-He attended Handsworth Secondary School.
+McKay was born in Saskatoon, Saskatchewan, and was raised in North Vancouver, British Columbia.
+He attended Cleveland Elementary School then on to Handsworth Secondary School.

 Professional skateboarding

 Plan B

 Along with close colleague, Danny Way, McKay was a member of the original Plan B skateboarding team, formed in 1991.
+He stayed with the group until their disbandment in 1998.

-Following the departure of Rick Howard, Mike Carroll, and Sean Sheffey, and the death of founder, Mike Ternasky, McKay and Way became the leaders of the brand.
+After several years with Girl Skateboards, McKay revived Plan B in 2005.
+At that point, McKay and Way became the leaders of the brand.

 Girl

-Following the eventual dissolution of the original incarnation of Plan B, McKay subsequently joined the Girl skateboard team in 1995.
+Following the eventual dissolution of the original incarnation of Plan B, McKay subsequently joined the Girl skateboard team in 1998.
 McKay explained to Canadian skateboard magazine SBC, in 2011, "it just so happened that a lot of those guys on Girl were my friends; guys I've been around through my existence in skateboarding.
 I had just gotten on Girl around '98, when I was about 21.
 It was cool to be a part of one of the Girl/Chocolate videos ...
 To me, those videos are a big part of skateboarding, and it would've been rad to be around and take part in the skits and stuff that they do."
 McKay appeared in the Chocolate video, The Chocolate Tour, shortly after his arrival on the team and pre-existing footage was used for the part.
+In 2001, Colin went on tour with Tony Hawk on his Gigantic Skatepark Tour which was broadcast on the ESPN networks.

 Seek

 After leaving Girl, McKay joined a company that was formed under DNA Distribution called "Seek"—founded by Rob Dyrdek and Josh Kalis, McKay rode alongside other skateboarders, such as Florentine Marfaing, Alex Carolino, Mike Taylor, and Greg Myers, during his time with Seek.
+Colin was featured in the video game Evolution Skateboarding.